laravel/docs/homestead.md

 <a name="forwarding-additional-ports"></a>
 #### Forwarding Additional Ports

-If you wish, you may forward additional ports to the Vagrant box, as well as specify their protocol:
+If you wish, you may forward additional ports to the Vagrant box by defining a `ports` configuration entry within your `Homestead.yaml` file.
+After updating the `Homestead.yaml` file, be sure to re-provision the machine by executing the `vagrant reload --provision` command:

     ports:
         - send: 50000